 When I married my husband I thought we MIGHT have four-six children (he came from a family with six children).
 Wow.
 We had no idea how fertile we were.
 I joke with Ed that if he only knew how fertile I was he probably would have run the other way!!

 Joking aside, life can be tough, but it can also be so rewarding.
-I cannot imagine not nursing and snuggling with my little Judith.
+I cannot imagine not nursing and snuggling with my little babies.
 And, it’s so sweet to see the little ones playing and wrestling with the older ones.
 There is always someone around that can play or help one of the others.

 Also, talk about built-in socialization!
 We home-school and no one can tell me my children aren’t socialized.
 They can deal with children of any age, not just their own school age.
 I laugh when people tell me my children need to get out with other children because they are homeschooled.
 Once they meet them their minds change, of course, but it’s still humorous how people can be so programmed to think that the conventional way of education is what’s best for a child.